Skip to content

 • When dealing with a dataset of 1,000 students, manual calculation, i.e. how many students are not stressed, becomes practically impossible.

-• Free and open source: We can run RStudio from home and use it for the rest of our life.
+• Free and open source: We can run R from home and use it for the rest of our life.

 • Advanced models: Currently, the CRAN package repository features more than 23,000 available packages.

-• Growing popularity: Learning RStudio should stand us in good stead for future social research.
+• Growing popularity: Learning R should stand us in good stead for future social research.

-• R is like a car's engine; works without a wheel, but impossible to steer.
+• R R is like a car's engine: it works without a wheel but impossible to steer.

-• RStudio is like a wheel; gives you control and direction.
+• RStudio is like a wheel: it gives you control and direction.
 The engine still does all the work.
 R always works at the background.

-• RStudio Cloud (currently known as Posit Cloud) is a browser-based version of the RStudio environment where you can write code, run analyses, install packages, and manage projects without installing R or RStudio on your own computer.
+• Posit RStudio Cloud (currently known as Posit Cloud) is a browser-based version of the RStudio environment where you can write code, run analyses, install packages, and manage projects without installing R R or RStudio IDE RStudio on your own computer.

-• Although the instructions are for RStudio Cloud, all steps are same in other options.
+• Although the instructions are for RStudio Cloud, all steps are the same in other options.

 • Creating a “free account” will allow you 25 hours per month of connect time.